polusgg/.github/README.md

-Please read the LICENCE file.
+Please read the LICENSE file.